 There’s a lot to take on board when you start learning an instrument for the first time.
 So we’ve put together a list of some of the most important tips to get you started:

 - Your first lesson – this is your first meeting with your new teacher so try to make a good impression.
 If you haven’t already got your own instrument you’ll be given all the information you need to get one.
 You may also be asked to get a music book or other things you need.
 It’s really important that you take any letters home and hand them over straight away.
-You might be able to find out more about your new teacher on our Meet the Teachers page.

 - Be organised – Your lesson will be on the same day each week, and from now on you need to remember your instrument, your music and your notebook every week.
 You might need to get your mum or dad to help, or try making your own reminder poster to hang on your bedroom door.

 - Practice – The only way to get better is to play your new instrument at home.
 Your teacher will tell you how often they’d like you to practice and what you should play each week.
 There are some great practice tips below.

 - Join a group – Playing an instrument is a great way of meeting new people, making new friends and developing new skills.
 So join your school band, or check out your local music centre – you’ll find lots of different groups to join in our Play together section.

 Moving up to Secondary

 There’s a lot to get used to when you move to your new school, and that includes a new routine for your music lessons.
 You’ll probably have a new teacher and at most secondary schools you’ll have your music lesson at a different time each week so you don’t always miss the same school lesson.
 It might seem hard at first, but remember you’ll soon settle in to the new routine.